 And, finally, there’s a limit of 10,000 bonus points, that can be earned from playing Local Champion.
 For those who really use it, that limit can be reached quite quickly.

 Cards that work with Local Champion

-These are a the key cards that now work with Amex Local Champion, and the Point Hacks guides to them…
+These are the key cards that now work with Amex Local Champion, and the Point Hacks guides for them:

-I’m a big fan of Local Champion as a way to boost my points earn.
+I’m a big fan of Local Champion as a way to boost points earn.

-The 10,000 point limitation on the game is the most frustrating aspect, as it disincentives heavy card users and game players from engaging once the 10,000 point cap is hit.
-That said, Amex have been running the game with different iterations and improvements for several years, so I would hope that it if usage keeps growing, this might be looked at in future.
+That said, Amex has been running the game with different iterations and improvements for several years.
+Therefore, I would hope that it if usage keeps growing, this might be looked at in future.